Cirebonese people: Partaking of yellow sticky rice

 Partaking of the nasi ketan kuning (yellow sticky rice) by the bride and bridegroom ceremony is led by the makeup person.
 The nasi ketan kuning is arranged in a circle of 13 grains of rice.
 First, the parents of the bride feeds the bride and bridegroom with a total of 4 grains.
 Then, another 4 grains are fed to the bride and bridegroom by the parents of the bridegroom.
 Followed by the bride and bridegroom feeding each other with total of 2 grains.
 The remaining 1 grain of rice is to be contested and it symbolizes whoever manages to get the last grain of rice will be blessed abundantly.

 However, the last grain of rice is not to be consumed but to be given to his or her spouse.
 During the event, both of the bride and bridegroom are seated in front as a symbol of a united husband and wife in building a happy family.
 Apart from that, this event; which is also called adep-adep sekul, bears the meaning of harmony in the family among the couple, parents and parents-in-law.

 Parental blessings

 Both of the bride and bridegroom pays homage to their parents by kneeling as a reflection of their respect and gratitude to their parents for all the love and guidance that has been devoted to them.
 The bride and groom also ask for blessings to build their own household with their spouse.
-After this ceremony, a love song with advise in a form of macapat is played with the hope the bride and bridegroom are able to manage their household in agreement, in life and in death with one another.
+After this ceremony, a love song with advice in a form of macapat is played with the hope the bride and bridegroom are able to manage their household in agreement, in life and in death with one another.